Smeulf/userscripts/README.md

 ** Under opera, the Ctrl+M shortcut of the script will overwrite the Opera default Ctrl+M for tab navigation.
 Just click out the inputbox to use Opera Ctrl+M tab navigation.

+  0.8: Menu beautification, now loads only when called, plus minor fixes

+  0.7: Close menu with Escame key

   0.6: Prime and double prime

   0.5: Fix menu visibility when created to hidden